Nitin2806/memegenerator-react/README.md

 ### `Setup`

-Make sure NodeJS is installed in your system.\
+Make sure NodeJS and Git is installed in your system.\
-Clone this repo use the command [git clone "https://github.com/Nitin2806/memegenerator-react"](https://github.com/Nitin2806/memegenerator-react).\
+Clone this repo use the command [git clone "https://github.com/Nitin2806/memegenerator-react"](https://github.com/Nitin2806/memegenerator-react)\
-Once the repo is cloned use npm i command.
+Once the repo is cloned use npm i command inside the project directory.

 ### `npm start`